 This antibacterial element was probably the first proven effective treatment for skin breakouts, acne and comedones.
 Free-radical oxygen is released upon administration and oxidizes bacterial proteins in sebaceous follicles, decreasing the quantity of irritating free fatty acids and of anaerobic bacteria.
 It also has keratolytic and comedolytic effects.
 Use of benzoyl peroxide for acne seems to be most effective for inflammation.
 The arising question is whether generated radical oxygen species, ROS, with use of this agent would deleteriously affect skin cells?
 This idea hypothesizes concurrent use of anti oxidants in any skin care which employs benzoyl peroxide to combat bacterial colonization axis of acne vulgaris to attenuate cytotoxicity and skin’s damage associated with use of this modality.

 Skin irritations and mild dermatitis may be seen.
-Dryness and scaly skin are not common.
+Dryness and scaly skin are not uncommon.
 Benzoyl peroxide for acne is associated with skin irritation and may cause contact dermatitis in certain individuals and its concentration and mode of of preparation also play a significant role in its harshness once the final product is applied to the skin.
 So skin irritation could vary from one product to another with the same concentration of benzoyl peroxide.
-For precautions please see here.

 Incubation of the skin bacteria P.acnes, staphylococcus aureus and staphylococcus epidermidis with lauric acid (C12:0), found abundantly in palm oil, yielded minimal inhibitory concentration (MIC) values against the bacterial growth over 15 times lower than those of benzoyl peroxide.
 The lower MIC values of lauric acid indicate stronger antimicrobial properties than that of benzoyl peroxide.
 Lauric acid is among the skin surface lipids, byproduct of cleavage of sebaceous triglycerides and also found naturally as a free fatty acid of sebum.
 While lauric acid is mainly active against gram positive bacteria, sphingosine and dihydrosphingosine, found in stratum corneum, liberated from ceramides by action of ceramidase, antibacterial effect spans a wider range, gram positive as well as gram negatives.

 There are three major therapeutic goals for acne which are forcibly addressed in evidence-based skin care: Resolve existing acne, prevent scarring, and suppress the development of new clinical lesions by treating and preventing the development of subclinical microcomedones.
 Our skin care is aimed at these objectives.
 Benzoyl peroxide, alpha and beta hydroxy acids, and azelaic acid are appropriate therapeutic options for use in maintenance therapy.
 Those agents that demonstrate the best cutaneous tolerability, are easily integrated into patients’ lifestyles, and are associated with potential therapeutic dividends such as “skin-repairing” effects offer the highest potential for patient adherence.
 Despite well-recognized role of propionibacterium acnes in pathogenesis of acne, non-antibiotic treatments in maintenance and suppression of non-inflammatory comedones becomes widely acceptable.
 It is of note that inflammation is intrinsic to the course of an acne lesion and it unrelentingly exists in all stages of acne vulgaris.